 Ever Heard of a Thermally Modified Wood Deck?

 Pyrolysis is the process of heating wood to over 400°F (180 °C) in the absence of oxygen.
 This process completely removes moisture and changes the chemical structure of the wood.
-The final result is a naturally durable wood that is resistant to water, insects, mould, decay, and fungus.
+The final result is a naturally durable wood that is resistant to water, insects, mold, decay, and fungus.

 Difference Between Heat Treated and Thermally Modified Wood